Ogstef/Ogstef/README.md

 # Hi 👋, I'm Stefanos David Georgiou

-Currently working as a Software Enginner Post Intern at OPAP.
+Currently working as a Software Enginner at Accenture Greece.
 Studied Software Development at the American University of Greece - Deree, and the Panepistimio of Pireaus.

 ![Profile Views](https://komarev.com/ghpvc/?username=Ogstef&color=blue)